galacticwarrior9/IslamBot/README.md

 ## Prayer (Salaah) Times

-The bot can also fetch the prayer times for any location.
+The bot can also send the prayer times for any location.
 More precise locations will yield more accurate prayer times.

 ```
 -prayertimes <location>